PUprint revolution in 3d printing

 The chemical nature of thermoplastics and thermoset plastics is different.
 When exposed to high temperatures, TPU are subject to melting.
 A thermoset polymer will often show a higher temperature resistance.
 When exposed to very high heat, the material will be degraded, but is not likely to melt.

-Is it like SLA or DLP?
+Is it like SLA, DLP or SLS?

 The deposition of material, layer after layer, involves a chemical reaction between each stratum, creating a strong bonding and adhesion.
-The 3d-printed part is therefore perfectly isotropic.
+The 3d-printed part is therefore highly isotropic.
 Its durability is remarkable compared to photopolymerizable systems like SLA or DLP.

 Why 3d-print polyurethane VS injection process?